pablovicho/pablovicho/README.md

 ### Hi there 👋 and welcome to my repo!

-## I'm Pablo, a fullstack javascript developer.
+## I'm Pablo, a fullstack javascript developer 👨🏾‍💻.

 - I'm currently working on a personal project based on **REMIX**, as a learning experience of both Remix and **TypeScript**.
 - I'm also working on a Boggle clone!
 Fun fact: I *love* word games 🤓.